Kaiser Shipyards

 According to its official site, Kaiser Asbestos Personal Injury Trust was created to “process, liquidate, and pay all valid asbestos personal injury claims for which Kaiser has legal responsibility.”

-Asbestos was not only used at the shipyards, but other companies Kaiser owned in the aerospace, automotive, and construction fields.
+Asbestos was not only used at the shipyards but also at other companies Kaiser owned in the aerospace, automotive, and construction fields.